scionproto/scion/doc/BeaconExtensions.md

 The latency information will be comprised of 2 parts:

 - The subtype field, which identifies it
-- A variable number of latency clusters A latency cluster serves to pool all interfaces which are attached to an intra-AS link (i.e. going "inside the AS) and have the same propagation delay (within a +-0.5 ms range) between them and the egress interface.
+- A variable number of latency clusters.
+A latency cluster serves to pool all interfaces which have the same propagation delay (within a +-0.5 ms range) between them and the egress interface (i.e. the interface the PCB was sent out on).

 Each latency cluster is itself comprised of 3 types of elements: